lcy1993-git/Cyg.Manage.Web/README.md

   // => this.reviewScore = 9;

   // bad
-  const totalScore = new String(this.reviewScore); // typeof totalScore is "object" not "string"
+  const totalScore = new String(this.reviewScore) // typeof totalScore is "object" not "string"

   // bad
-  const totalScore = this.reviewScore + ''; // invokes this.reviewScore.valueOf()
+  const totalScore = this.reviewScore + '' // invokes this.reviewScore.valueOf()

   // bad
-  const totalScore = this.reviewScore.toString(); // isn’t guaranteed to return a string
+  const totalScore = this.reviewScore.toString() // isn’t guaranteed to return a string

   // good
-  const totalScore = String(this.reviewScore);
+  const totalScore = String(this.reviewScore)
   ```

 <a name="coercion--numbers"></a><a name="21.3"></a>